 3. You can travel Europe on a budget!

 I know.
 You think Europe is expensive.
 And we are crazy for wasting our dollars on our kids who won’t remember it anyway.
 Actually, Europe is very affordable.
 Many galleries, museums, and churches are free.
 Yes.
 Free.
 You can walk in and walk out at your leisure.
 If it starts to rain?
 No problem!
 Go to a church and explore the architecture and art.
 Kids can get involved by playing eye spy or just simply enjoying.
 My kids ask a lot of questions in the church.
 They marvel at the windows and sculptures.
 Plus, if a church isn’t family friendly what is?

 There are also a lot of tour operators and local guides that offer free tours of the city on certain days.
 Here is a list of Free tours in Paris.
-We have also used Lonely Planet and taken ourselves on walking tours.
+We have also designed our own walking tours using blog posts and guides we found online.
+Check out this itinerary for 3 days Edinburgh with kids.
 They have them for 1 day or a week.
 You can find these online or in the book.
 Our best strategy is to appoint 1 adult the tour guide for the day.
 We spend a bit of time the night before reading it over and planning out where we might stop and explore.
 Also, kids under 5 are FREE at most places and on most tours.
 We love Viatour because they offer semi-private tours.
 We pay a bit of a premium for this but we only pay for 2 adults.
 Kids are free.
 They even come with car seats in the van for the tour.

 4. Live like a local in Europe with Kids